• Facebook

 Ingredient substitutions

-Using soft light brown sugar gives a delicious caramel molasses hint to your syrup, but you can swap this for white sugar to lessen the caramel flavour.
+Using soft light brown sugar gives a delicious caramel molasses hint to your golden syrup, but you can swap this for white sugar to lessen the caramel flavour.

 Using fresh lemon juice adds a fresh and zesty lift to your syrup, but you can also use bottled lemon juice if you don’t have real lemons on hand.